Highest weight sl_2-categorifications II: structure theory: Categorical splitting and family filtration

 \begin{Prop} The transitive closure of $\prec$ is a partial order on the set of families. \end{Prop}

-So we can choose a filtration on the poset $\Lambda$ by ideals (a subset $I$ in a poset is called an ideal if $\lambda\in I$ and $\mu\leqslant \lambda$ implies $\mu\in I$) such that the subsequent quotients are families.
+So we can choose a filtration on the poset $\Lambda$ by ideals such that the subsequent quotients are families.
 This filtration (and the corresponding filtration on $\Cat$) will be called {\it family filtrations}.

 \begin{proof} What we need to prove is that there are no different indexes $a_1,\ldots,a_k$ such that $\Lambda_{a_1}\prec\Lambda_{a_2}\prec\ldots \prec \Lambda_{a_k}\prec \Lambda_{a_1}$.